vEnhance/web.evanchen.cc/input/usemo.md

   - You can check your registration status at
     [this link](https://aops.com/contests/usemo/register).
 - Discussion of problems opens at 7:00pm ET each evening after the exam.
-- Volunteers for grading will be announced later.
+- Volunteers for grading are open at link below.
 - Problem proposals were due May 10, 2025.

 The organizers of the USEMO are grateful to be sponsored in 2025